podium-lib/podlet/README.md

 });
 ```

-Serve assets from a static file server and set a relative URI to the css file:
+Serve assets from a static file server and set a relative URI to the CSS file:

 ```js
 const app = express();